kvh8899/seeker/README.md

+# Seeker
+This app is a forum for videogame guides where users can create communities based on their favorite games and help others by creating guides.

-# Project is currently hosted at:
+## Project is currently hosted at:

 https://gseeker-app.herokuapp.com/